Understanding Feline Social Structures

 Dominance Myths Versus Feline Behavior

 For those of us who love a good cat tale, it is tempting to see our pets as characters in a furry Game of Thrones, plotting and vying for control of the household.
 But hold on to your seat—because what we often chalk up to “dominance” is more frequently a game of patience and diplomacy among cats, rather than an attempt to climb a mythical hierarchy.
-It is time to bust some of those myths and set the record straight about feline behavior.
+It is time to bust some of those myths and set this record straight about feline behavior.

 Let’s tackle one of the biggest misconceptions: the belief that when cats pounce on each other or engage in a tussle, they’re gunning for the role of alpha.
 In reality, these playful fights are often just that—play.
 They’re a way for cats to practice their hunting skills, bond with each other, and let off some steam.
 And while it can look rough to us, those bite-and-bunny-kick sessions usually follow strict rules of conduct, with cats taking turns and rarely injuring each other.